 A post shared by Hayley Paige (@misshayleypaige) on

 The Wedding Industry’s Obsession With Perfection: By some estimates, the wedding industry is a $72 billion entity, largely appealing to brides looking to host “the perfect day.”
 Amy Shack Egan, CEO of Modern Rebel, an alternative event planning company, says: “The wedding industrial complex is obsessed with perfection.
-So, is it any wonder that women feel a pressure to be and look perfect on [their] wedding day?
+So, is it any wonder that women feel pressure to be and look perfect on [their] wedding day?
 If you tell women this is the best day of your life as the wedding industry does, we have to expect a certain amount of anxiety and imbalance in the approach.
-If only we focused more on the relationship at hand and less on the picture-perfect day, maybe the pressure would diminish?”
+If only we focused more on the relationship at hand and less on a picture-perfect day, maybe the pressure would diminish?”